 Try to avoid the Israel passport stamp

-An Israel passport stamp can be a problem for onward travels in the Middle East.
+An Israel passport stamp can be a problem for onward travel in the Middle East.
 Certain countries, including Lebanon, Iran, and Iraq, do not allow you to enter if you have an Israel stamp on your passport.

 Israeli Border Officers now issue a blue slip of paper that acts as an entry stamp instead of physically stamping your passport.
 You will not be given an exit stamp when you leave.